Nature of the Organization

 Section 1.
 Vision

-SEAMSA seeks to be the leading organization for the study and research of the mass media of the Southeast Asian region.
+SEAMSA seeks to be the leading organization for the study and research of the mass media of the Southeast Asian nations and peoples.

 Section 2.
 Mission